cesarderio/reading-notes/401-reading-notes/The-Growth-Mindset.md

 Watch [Alain de Botton on Redefining Success.](https://www.ted.com/talks/alain_de_botton_a_kinder_gentler_philosophy_of_success) (17 minutes)

-* Success really comes down to perspective, learned philosphies and standards.
+* Success really comes down to perspective, learned philosophies and standards.
 I know some that will never be happy no matter what they have, while others have relatively nothing and they are some of the happiest people I know.

 Assess [your emotional intelligence.](https://codefellows.github.io/common_curriculum/career_coaching/201/emotional-intelligence-assessment.html) If you have done it in the past, now you can identify the areas you have grown in recently.